Ohio State University Marching Band: Accolades

-The show for the September 7, 2013 game against San Diego State University, put together on four days' notice, featured music from television game shows The Price Is Right, Family Feud, Jeopardy!, and Wheel of Fortune, as well as jabs at the University of Michigan.
-The September 28, 2013 game against the University of Wisconsin featured a Country and Western themed show which received numerous accolades for a formation of a singing cowboy removing his hat, as well as a steam locomotive racing across the field.
-For the Homecoming game on October 19 against the University of Iowa, the band performed a tribute to Michael Jackson, featuring the OSU Gospel Voices choir for "Man in the Mirror."
+For the Homecoming game on October 19, 2012 against the University of Iowa, the band performed a tribute to Michael Jackson, featuring the OSU Gospel Voices choir for "Man in the Mirror".
 During the show, band members performed individual moonwalks, and also created an image of Michael Jackson performing a Moonwalk across the field, complete with sequined glove.
-This tribute has been seen on YouTube by well over 8 million people, and was featured on many television programs and newspapers.
+This tribute has been seen on YouTube by over 8 million people, and was featured on many television programs and newspapers.
 The performance even attracted the attention of Katherine Jackson, Michael's mother.
 She was quoted as being very thankful and gracious for the band's performance of Michael's music.

-However, the accolades did not stop there.
-With four days of preparation, the band performed a movie-themed halftime show at the October 26 game against Pennsylvania State University.
+With four days of preparation, the band performed a movie-themed halftime show at the October 26, 2012 game against Pennsylvania State University.
 This performance featured music from Superman, Harry Potter, Jurassic Park, and Pirates of the Caribbean.
-Formations performed included an image of Superman righting and steadying a collapsing building, and Harry Potter on a broomstick chasing a Snitch during a game of Quidditch.
+Formations performed included an imageof Superman righting and steadying a collapsing building, and Harry Potter on a broomstick chasing a Snitch during a game of Quidditch.
+To date, the performance has been viewed by over 21 million people on YouTube.